History of the Aether Theory

 during noonday observations (and 8.0 km/s during evening) relative to

 the Earth.
-Unfortunately this was considerably less than the 30 km/s,
+Unfortunately, this was considerably less than the 30 km/s,

 which would be expected due to the Earth’s orbital motion about the

-sun.
+Sun.
 What at first appeared to be an anomalous finding was downgraded

-over the years and became the so called ‘null result’ now often quoted
+over the years and became the so called ‘null result’ often quoted

 but entirely without justification. |

-G. F. FitzGerald, Irish physicist, in 1891 |
+Irish physicist, |

 Aether as the source of relativistic effects |

-The smallness of M-M measurements was explained
+The smallness of the 1887 measurements was explained

 “on the hypothesis that the forces binding the molecules of a solid